HlexNC/DiaPredictor/README.md

 - Blood glucose levels displayed increased variation after SMOTENC, with standard deviation rising from 40.90 to 52.55.
 - Quartiles maintained expected variation, with slightly increased spread compared to the original dataset.

+### Outliers
+The outliers were not removed.
+That is because diabetes, many times, is caused or can be identified by larger values: the BMI, the glucose levels, et cetera!
+In the end, we decided it would be best to keep that!

 ## Basic usage

 ### Diabetes Prediction